joblib/joblib/doc/memory.rst

 Use case
 --------

-The `Memory` class defines a context for lazy evaluation of function, by putting the results in a store, by default using a disk, and not re-running the function twice for the same arguments.
+The :class:`~joblib.Memory` class defines a context for lazy evaluation of function, by putting the results in a store, by default using a disk, and not re-running the function twice for the same arguments.

 ..
  Commented out in favor of briefness